jchristn/RestWrapper/README.md

 A simple C# class library to help simplify REST API requests and responses (RESTful HTTP and HTTPS)

-## New in v2.1.x
+## New in v2.1.1

-- Breaking changes
+- XML documentation
-- Additional Send() methods including strings
-- Better support for async operations and internally using async

 ## Test Apps